 At the moment I am a Landscaper on the Northern Beaches of Sydney.
 As much as I enjoy pushing lawn mowers around in 30 degree heat the plan is to pursue my dreams of working in an awesome design studio with amazing designers.

-What are some of your earliest creative memories and what lead you into design?
 Ever since I can remember I have loved making things.
 When I was in pre school my home was littered with finger paintings of crazy animals, Lego monsters and other things that could help make my wild imagination a reality.

 I am a bit of a jack of all trades, master of none.
 I have attempted nearly every sport and worked countless jobs, the only thing that has been a constant in my life was my love for creation.

 When I completed high school I knew I wanted to do something creative but I really wasn’t keen on doing the whole fine arts thing, a teacher recommended graphic design, I had no idea what it even was but decided to give it a crack anyway.
 I’m bloody glad I did.

 I am all for internships!
 Billy Blue offers an internship subject and it was through this that I connected with Precinct Design.
 I feel that this was quite a massive turning point for me, any concerns I had with making a graphic design career disappeared.
 I was taken under the wing of the senior designer and was actually involved in a bunch of projects that I loved and through which I learnt so much.

 If you are reading this and thinking whether it’s worth doing an internship, do it.
 The amount of things you will learn in such a short amount of time will blow your freaking mind.